Last updated on .

 Walls of Galata

 Further to the west, just underneath the Golden Horn Metro Bridge, is one of the last remaining sections of the Genoese walls that once encircled Galata.
 They were built in the 14th century.
 All but a few sections were demolished in the 1870s to allow for expansion of the city.
-The walls were being restored at the time of my last visit to the area in May 2022.
+The walls were being restored at the time of my last few visits to the area.

 Remaining Genoese wall